Logarithmic EW corrections at one-loop: Numerical results

 In this subsection we consider tri-boson production, and as representative process $pp \to W^+W^-Z$.
 NLO EW corrections to tri-boson processes are known for various on-shell~\cite{Nhung:2013jta,Shen:2015cwj,Wang:2016fvj,Wang:2017wsy,Dittmaier:2017bnh,Frederix:2018nkq,Zhu:2020ous} and off-shell~\cite{Greiner:2017mft,Schonherr:2018jva,Dittmaier:2019twg,Cheng:2021gbx} combinations of $W,Z,\gamma, H$.

 In~\reffi{fig:wwz} we show the differential transverse momentum distribution of the hardest gauge boson $V_1$ (left) and of the $W^+W^-Z$ invariant mass (right) for $pp \to W^+W^-Z$.
 Both distributions are inclusive without any phase-space restrictions.
 For this process in the high-$p_{\rm T}$ tail EW corrections are very large.
 For $p_{\rm{T},V_1} > 1$ TeV the \LSC correction becomes larger than the entire LO contribution, resulting in overall one-loop EW corrections of $-60\%$ at \NVI and \NLLp, which agree at the percent-level, while the \SSSC terms induce about $10\%$ differences with the \NLL prediction.
 Considering the invariant mass distribution of the entire $W^+W^-Z$ system we observe very large cancellations between the \LSC and \SSC corrections, with increasing impact of the \SSSC terms towards high invariant masses, similar to the case of the $m_{ZZ}$ distribution discussed above.
 In the case of the $m_{WWZ}$ distribution shown here we observe excellent agreement at the percent-level between \NLLp and \NVI for $m_{WWZ}>400~$GeV up to very high invariant masses.
 The \NLL prediction on the other hand yields positive corrections with respect to LO at large invariant masses.
-Here the difference between \NLL and \NLLp largely overestimates the size of further subleading logarithmically-enhanced corrections beyond the LA.

 As a last example in the discussion of EW corrections to on-shell processes we consider $t \bar t W^+$ and $t \bar t W^++$jet production as a representative of $pp \to {t\bar t+X}$ processes, while in Appendix~\ref{appendixtth} we also show results for $t \bar t H$(+jet) production.
 These ${t\bar t+X}$ processes constitute important backgrounds in Higgs analyses and/or BSM searches, and offer a rich laboratory for tests of electroweak symmetry breaking.
 NLO EW corrections to $pp \to {t\bar t+X}$ processes have been presented in~\cite{Frixione:2015zaa,Frederix:2017wme,Frederix:2018nkq,Pagani:2023wgc}.
 To be precise in the following we consider the one-loop EW corrections to the leading QCD order of these processes, i.e. the LO $t \bar t W^+$ and $t \bar t W^++$jet processes are of $\ord(\alpha_S^2 \alpha)$ resp. $\ord(\alpha_S^3 \alpha)$.
 At this perturbative order the relative $\ord(\alpha)$ one-loop corrections are dominated by EW insertions into the LO matrix elements, while also QCD insertions into the subleading LO interference contribute.
 The \NVI predictions presented in the following contain both contributions and IR singularities are subtracted via a mixed QCD-QED $\mathbf{I}$-operator.
 In the case of the LA predictions \NLL and \NLLp we only consider the pure EW corrections with respect to the leading QCD amplitude, and neglect interference effects.
 Correspondingly, IR singularities are subtracted via a pure QED I-operator.
 Nevertheless, as shown in the following for the considered processes we find overall excellent agreement between the \NVI result and the LA approximation \NLLp~\footnote{As part of Ref.~\cite{Pagani:2021vyk} an extension of the \DPA has been presented which allows to formally include possible logarithmically enhanced effects in these interferences.}.